phxql/sonarqube-to-prometheus/README.md

 Exports SonarQube metrics to Prometheus.

-It scrapes the SonarQube server at a configurable interval and extracts measures for all metrics on all projects.
+It scrapes the SonarQube server at a configurable interval and extracts measures for all metrics on all projects on all branches.

 ## Running